Importing data from Hive, S3, MongoDB, and other systems

 To import data from other systems not supported by import.py

-(for example, from S3 or MongoDB), you can directly use SPYT, reading from the external system via the corresponding Spark Data Source.
+— such as MongoDB, — you can use SPYT directly, reading from the external system via the corresponding Spark Data Source.

 $ ./import.py \